contensis/contensis.github.io/README.md

 When you are writing documentation, its helpful to see it in the context of the GitBook site.
 You can serve a local copy of the book that will automatically refresh as you make changes.

 1. Use the terminal and navigate to the root of your contensis.github.io repository

+> Note: If you are using the command prompt on windows you'll need to 'Run as administrator'

 2. Running the following command will start a local server for the user docs.

   **User Docs**